ibberia/graingem/README.md

-graingem — tiny image dithering CLI
+graingem — tiny image dithering CLI & GUI

-A small command‑line tool to dither PNG images using several classic algorithms and palettes.
+tool to dither PNG images using several algorithms and palettes.

 Requirements
 - Ruby 2.6+ (or newer)